RayHightower/RayHightower.com/_posts/2018-03-28-quick-win-with-raspberry-pi-model-3.markdown

 The `dd` command does not give any outward sign that it is making progress.
 That can be a little uncomfortable because it takes a long time for the command to run.
 Here are two ways to check progress:

-* Run the Mac Os X Activity Monitor, and look for a process called `dd`.
+* Run the macOS Activity Monitor, and look for a process called `dd`.
 Watch the `disk writes` number as it increases.
 You can even sort the processes in descending order by `disk writes`.

 * In the terminal window where `dd` is running, hit `control-T` and you'll see a progress report in the terminal window.